Misato Katsuragi: Other media

 In a scene in the last episode of the animated series, a parallel universe with a different backstory than all previous episodes is presented; in the alternative reality, Misato is a teacher of Asuka's and Shinji's class.
 Second Impact did not occur so she also does not appear to have undergone a childhood trauma or been to the South Pole.
 A similar version is presented in some spin-offs of Neon Genesis Evangelion, such as Neon Genesis Evangelion: Angelic Days and Neon Genesis Evangelion: Shinji Ikari Raising Project, which are set in the alternative reality of the last episode; Neon Genesis Evangelion: Campus Apocalypse and the ONA Petit Eva: Evangelion@School, a parody of the original animated series.
 In Petit Eva, Misato teaches Japanese literature and lives alone rather than being Shinji's roommate.

 In addition to video games based on the original animated series, Misato is also used in media outside the Neon Genesis Evangelion franchise, such as the video games Monster Strike, Super Robot Wars, Tales of Zestiria, Puzzle & Dragons, Keri hime sweets, Summons Board, Pazudora, Puyopuyo!!
 Quest, The Battle Cats, and in an episode of the anime Shinkansen Henkei Robo Shinkalion.

-In the Transformers x Evangelion Crossover Webnovel she witnessed the Autobots arrive on Tokyo-3 and played a role helping them defeat a Angel possessed by Starscream by shifting Toyko-3 to throw off his balance.